Will Marijuana Sales Trump Wine In 2017? Tax Data, Flood Have Bad Signs

 The United States Department of the Treasury released their 2017 data about the wine industry, and there are several numbers that show statistics are lower than in the previous year.
 Nevertheless, is this a sign that the wine industry is in trouble and about to be engulfed by the marijuana industry?

-This drought is added to the fact that there might be a bad year for California wines in 2017 because vineyards in Napa Valley have been experiencing severe flooding around the first weeks of January.
+This drought is added to the fact that there might be a bad year for California wines in 2017 because vineyards in Napa Valley have been experiencing severe flooding during the first weeks of January.

 When observing the Department of Treasury report from 2017, it is clear that a blow to the California wine industry is also a problem for the entire American wine market.
 For example, the total wine production in 2016 for all of America was 151,686,856 and California produced 138,110,139 of that total.